slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 - Which do you want, the pain of staying where you are, or the pain of growth?
 - When the love-of-life line crosses the fear-of-death line, all hell breaks loose.

+> *"The dangers of life are infinite, and among them is safety."
+-- J.W.
+Goethe [1749]*

 > *"When we are tired, we are attacked by ideas we conquered long ago."
 -- Friedrich Nietzsche [1844]*